Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Resource exhaustion
 ~~~~~~~~~~~~~~~~~~~

-This covers allocation failure, out of memory (OOM), stack overflow, out of file descriptors, etc. Any allocation attempt might fail, because the developer doesn't know the total resources available on the target system, and because other threads and other processes are simultaneously competing for that same unknown pool.
+This covers allocation failure due to running out of memory (OOM), stack overflow, out of file descriptors, etc. Resource exhaustion exceptions appear in the typical way, as an expression reducing to an exception rather than its expected value.

+OOMs are unpredictable at runtime because threads compete for memory.
+Any allocation attempt might fail, because the developer doesn't know the total resources available on the target system, and because other threads and other processes are simultaneously competing for that same unknown pool.
+But OOM locations are predictable to the compiler because it knows exactly where allocations occur and can insert the exception throw.

-While the compiler knows exactly where allocations occur, the programmer cannot generally predict whether evaluating an expression will allocate.
+But the programmer cannot generally predict whether evaluating an expression will allocate and hence potentially throw an OOM, because of implicit allocations.

-OOM would have to consider

-everything that could allocate memory can throw, which includes a
-large number of implicit operations.
-Such a language could not claim
-to use marked propagation.

 Here are some examples:
 * Implicit boxing, causing value types to be instantiated on the heap.
 * marshaling and unmarshaling for the FFI
 * immutable array operations
 * graph reduction
-* JITting a method or basic block, generating VTables or trampolines
+* JITing a method or basic block, generating VTables or trampolines

+But programming OOM-free is consistent, in the sense that if the compiler is able to eliminate all allocations and hence eliminate the possibility of OOM, then these will most likely be consistently eliminated on every compile.
+So asserting that a function or block can't OOM is possible. .NET had Constrained Execution Regions which implemented this, with various hacks such JITing the region at load time rather than when the region was first executed.
+So there's precedent.

+So then there are two ways to handle OOM: let it crash, or try to recover.
+Recovering from OOM is hard, since you can't allocate more memory.
+It is allowed to try to allocate memory, but the handler should expect this to fail.
+The JVM apparently has weird bugs when you catch OOM, like 2 + 3 = 7.
+But you can restore invariants, e.g. release locks.

-Stack overflow is more tractable than OOM, in the sense that there is no asynchronous competition for the resource.
-Herb Sutter claims "a function cannot guard against [stack exhaustion]", but it is easily guarded against by switching to an alternate stack.
-It is fairly predictable to determine whether an expression uses the C stack: it must call a C function.
+Stack overflow is more tractable than OOM, in the sense that there is no asynchronous competition for the resource, hence a static analysis can show that there is sufficient stack.
+It is also easy to handle stack overflow by switching to an alternate stack.
+It is also fairly predictable to determine whether an expression uses the C stack: it must call a C function.

 Stack overflow can leave a Windows critical section in a corrupt state.
 Windows user routines likely have many stack overflow bugs, this isn't something it's hardened against.
+So maybe stack overflow isn't recoverable on Windows.
 On Linux the syscalls don't use a stack so should be fine.

-Resource exhaustion exceptions appear as an expression reducing to an exception rather than its expected value.
-Code handling resource exhaustion should restore its invariants (release locks etc.) without requiring new resources.
-It is allowed to try to allocate resources, but it should expect for these allocations to fail.
+Out of file descriptors is pretty easy to handle.
+Since few operations allocate file descriptors, it is easy to avoid allocating FDs in a handler.

 Deadlock
 ~~~~~~~~